SAT/ACT To Send or Not to Send?

 Using Naviance, SCOIR and Maia

-• Naviance and SCOIR have scattergrams that provide data points for each student from your high school who has applied to a particular college in the past few years.
+• Naviance/SCOIR/MAIA have scattergrams that provide data points for each student from your high school who has applied to a particular college in the past few years.
 The data points represent a student’s standardized test scores and GPA based on your school’s scale.
-The points also indicate whether the student was admitted, waitlisted, or denied at a particular school.
-The issue with this data is it is possible the student did not report their scores when they applied– these programs do not keep track of that information.
+Although this data is often not up-to-date and we cannot determine if students reported scores, it give us another thing to assess.

 Using Common Data Sets